project-alice-assistant/docs/docs/set-up/README.md

 - Alice should boot by herself and connect to your wifi, update, configure and start.
 This may take a while, **so do not unplug until she has spoken to you!**
 - If you have enabled the interface (by default), you can check what's going on by browsing to `http://x.x.x.x:5000`, replace with the Project Alice device's IP adress.
 - The SSH User is `pi` and the password is `umbrella`

+#### Having issues with Alice?
+She doesn't hear you?
+Doesn't seem to start?
+Have a look at our [Troubleshooting guide](troubleshooting)!